Written By: Dr. Allison Brager, Neuroscientist

 Nearly every organ and tissue of the human body has an internally ticking clock: the heart, the liver, the lung, the muscle, and of course, the brain.

-Someone with a broken body clock brought on by an inherited genetic mutation (such as advanced phase sleep disorder, ASPS) or after decades of shift work (shift work disorder, SWD) can’t fall asleep at a normal time or can’t get deep sleep.
+Someone with a broken body clock due to an inherited genetic mutation, or after decades of shift work, often can’t fall asleep at a normal time or can’t get deep sleep.

-The body clock is very important, it even determines when the best time to exercise is.
+The body clock is very important, it even determines the best time to exercise for your body.